Danny-NG-9999/Professional-Projects/Hospital Management/README.md

 ## 1️⃣ Appointment Performance & Patient Behavior

-Appointment management emerges as a critical operational bottleneck.
-Out of the 200 appointments recorded, only 23% were completed, while over 51.5% were either cancelled or missed (no-shows) — signaling underutilized clinical capacity and process inefficiencies.
+Appointment management stands out as a major operational bottleneck.
+Of the 200 appointments recorded, only 23% were successfully completed, while more than 51.5% were either cancelled or missed (no-shows) — a clear indicator of underutilized clinical capacity and inefficient scheduling processes.

-A deeper dive reveals that cancelled and missed appointments are concentrated in consultations, therapy, and follow-up visits, which collectively account for two-thirds (65%) of all cancellations or no-shows.
-Notably, 33.15% of these cases had advance payments, creating both potential for financial leakage and potential patient dissatisfaction if the cases are not handle effectively.
+A closer examination shows that consultations, therapy sessions, and follow-up visits account for nearly two-thirds (65%) of all cancellations or no-shows, highlighting recurring issues in routine and non-urgent appointments.
+Moreover, 33.15% of these missed or cancelled visits were paid for in advance, creating both a financial exposure risk and a potential source of patient dissatisfaction if refunds or rescheduling are not managed promptly and transparently.

 ## 2️⃣ Revenue & Collection Efficiency